top of page

 How to Choose The Right Art Advisor

-Now that you understand the importance of having a great art advisor on your team, you will need to decide who you choose to work with as this will have a significant impact on your art buying experience.
 We have put together an extensive list of the industry's best art advisors by genre.
 Once you have found a few prospective candidates, here are a few questions you should ask before making a decision on which art advisor you would like to work with.

 Do they have the right art qualifications and experience?

-Do they have a good reputation?
+Do they have a good reputation in the art world?

-In the art world especially, word of mouth is still one of the best ways to check out an art advisor's reputation so ask around your circles or do some online research.
+In the art world and photography especially, word of mouth is still one of the best ways to check out an art advisor's reputation so ask around your circles or do some online research.
 Look for reviews on independent websites, social media or features and publications.

 What type of art do they specialise in?